 The philosophical context of stories

 Every story told has a philosophical context.
 It would be impossible to tell a story without one.
 In order to really ‘get into’ a story, whether film, play or book, one has to ‘try on’ the philosophical context like trying on a jacket.
 It must be downloaded into our mental equivalent of computer RAM, at least for the duration of the story.
 To the extent that it accords with ones existing personal philosophy, we relate to the story.
-To the extent that it challenges existing assumptions, it may appear unsettling.
+To the extent that it challenges or opposes existing assumptions, it may appear unsettling.

 Of course, stories are not the only means by which we are influenced in our thinking.
 Teachers, elders, parents, and social hearsay all play a part in disseminating and perpetuating the cultural norms that constitute this predominant cultural philosophy.